Alibaba to invest $4.6 billion in China electronics retailer Suning

 Speaking to reporters on Monday, Alibaba Chief Executive Daniel Zhang said he would consider striking more deals with brick-and-mortar stores beyond electronics, as long as those retail chains "can bring us additional customers."

-But he maintained that Alibaba's interest in Suning did not reflect any fundamental shift in Alibaba's strategy toward becoming more of a physical retailer itself.
+But he maintained that Alibaba's interest in Suning did not reflect any fundamental shift in Alibaba's strategy towards becoming more of a physical retailer itself.

 "We are trying to build an integrated online-offline platform for both customers and merchants," Zhang said.
 "We don't change our strategy.
 We're still a platform company."